MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Methods and Functions Programming 1 EdStem Lesson.md

 ```

-In the second example, `list` and `l` are two separate variables, and the assignment operation on line 2 just points `l` at different data. `list` is still point at the original list data, and remains unchanged.
-In the first example however, `l` and `list` are still different variables, but the append operation is invoked on the data that they are both pointing to, rather than modifying the value of the variables (remember Python variables are actually references - they indicate where some data is in memory, so their value is an address, rather than the data itself).
+In the second example, `list` and `l` are two separate variables, and the assignment operation on line 2 just points `l` at different [[data]]. `list` is still point at the original list [[data]], and remains unchanged.
+In the first example however, `l` and `list` are still different variables, but the append operation is invoked on the [[data]] that they are both pointing to, rather than modifying the value of the variables (remember Python variables are actually references - they indicate where some [[data]] is in memory, so their value is an address, rather than the [[data]] itself).

 ## Fancy Things with Parameters